 Here’s a close-up of the final look.
 As you can see, the whipped cream is soft, and the layers almost melt together.
 This original recipe also had a layer of crunched up toffee, but I haven’t found an organic substitute for that one yet!

-This will keep in the fridge for at least 3 days – we haven’t had any around long enough to see past that!
+This will keep in the fridge for at least 3 days, although we haven’t had any around long enough to see past that!

-- 1 recipe Coconut Whipped Cream, made with the entire can for a soft cream
+- 1 recipe Coconut Whipped Cream, made with the entire can for a soft cream, or the hardened coconut cream from 2 cans for a firmer whipped cream

 - Chocolate Pudding: